abitabir/yordevs-quiz-night-2023/Answers.md

    - The Ebor Lex Journal website
    - The Yordle website

-1. How many ducks are present on the Yordevs Links page?
+1. How many ducks are present on the Yordevs Links page?[^]

    + 170
    - 180